ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 \clearpage

-# Output value to multiplier for hinges/wings with control surfaces {#OutputValue2Multiplier}
+# Output value to multiplier for hinges/wings with control surfaces {#OutputValueMultiplier}

 - Final angle is the resulting angle of the hinge measured with a max angle of $90$ degrees and an error of $\pm 0.005$ degrees
 - The multiplier was calculated by doing $\text{multiplier} = \frac{\text{final angle}}{90}$